techqueria/website/content/english/supporters/netlify.md

 This software sponsor will

-- provide $150 to Techqueria in order to pay for a yearly subscription of Netlify Forms
+- provide financal contribution to Techqueria in order to pay for a yearly subscription of Netlify Forms + access to Netlify Analytics

 In exchange, Techqueria will

-- provide a marketing package worth $150 in value
+- provide your company a marketing package worth $336 in value
 - showcase your company under "Software Sponsors" on the Supporters page